Are you getting dumber by getting certified?

 Son, you didn’t learn puppy dick in your two-day course, and chances are you were barely given the tools to teach what information you did acquire.
 Grok this: perpetuating movement and force development in another person (or a big group of people… yikes) takes a lot more than enthusiasm and some new initials after your name.
 I might’ve been wrong in calling a certification the kindergarten of understanding.
 It might actually be pre-school.

-That’s why I don’t offer a Bodytribe certification.
-I’ll give you tools, ideas and a template to expand your learning horizons.
+That’s why we don’t offer Bodytribe or Mental Meat Heads certifications.
+We’ll give you tools, ideas and a template to expand your learning horizons.
 We’ll work together on filling your head and making your body groove in new ways.
 But what, in a day or two, are you going to show me that proves that you are capable of creating something amazing out of that?
 And that’s under the assumption that you will actually make these ideas simply part of your own stew, and not just spew my thoughts and the philosophy of Bodytribe through your lips blindly.
 Meanwhile, if you want to truly be a Bodytribe trainer, you can apprentice with us.
 Spend months sucking from our educational teats only to expand your brawn and fatten up your brain by creating your own journey from our template.
 It’s your art created from a mixture of our groundwork and your experiences.

 But okay… you can get certified at any of my workshops.
 You create whatever name you want to give it.
 I’ll sign it.
 At no extra cost.
 Make sure the initials are cool though.
 Ya wanna put them all over Facebook.